buntec/git-summary/README.md

 Use `git-summary --help` for a list of options.

-Stand-alone binaries for Linux, macOS and Window are available on the [release page](https://github.com/buntec/git-summary/releases).
+Stand-alone binaries for Linux, macOS and Windows are available on the [release page](https://github.com/buntec/git-summary/releases).

 The only prerequisite is git itself, which must be on your PATH.